 - Find Happy Hour Activities.

-- Taking a Class About A Topic You’re Passionate About.
+- Take a Class About A Topic You’re Passionate About.

-- Read More Books to Keep Mind Sharp and Current.
+- Read More Books to Keep Your Mind Sharp and Current.

 - Wait 2 Hours Before Checking In on Emails.